pranigopu/artificialIntelligence-in-games/lab2/README.md

 # Lab 2 - Game states, forward models & AI agents
 ## Some basic ideas
 ### Tournament vs. game
-A game is a single run of a game, whereas a tournament includes multiple games and matchups (between players).
+A game is a single run of a game, whereas a tournament includes repetitions of a single game with multiple matchups (between players).
 A tournament is created simply by specifying the number of matchups are more than 1 (we shall see where to indicate the number of matchups later).
+When talking about tournaments here, we are speaking specifically about "Round Robin" tournaments, wherein a single game and matchup is repeated sequentially.

 ## Testing game runs
 ### Issues with the previous way of running games